Fill the Stage

 This conversation about the book will give you an idea of what to expect:

-Did you enjoy the book?
+What did you like about the book?

 Filed Under: Christian Classics Tagged With: John Bunyan, Pilgrim's Progress